kyma-project/istio/docs/user/troubleshooting/03-45-jobs-cant-finish.md

       restartPolicy: Never
 ```

-This annotation instructs Istio to run istio-proxy as native sidecar container.
-Its lifecycle is then dependent on the main application container so it finishes automatically when the main application container is finished and the Pod state should be 'Completed' after that.
+This annotation instructs Istio to run `istio-proxy` as a native sidecar container.
+Then, the lifecycle of the native sidecar depends on the main application container, so `istio-proxy` finishes automatically at the same time as the main application container.
+After this, the Pod's state changes to `Completed`.

-## More information
+## Related Links

 [Istio Proxy as Native Sidecar Container](../00--istio-proxy-as-native-sidecar.md)